Of all the lies about mobile homes, the one that upsets me most involves mobile home appreciation.

 The Method of Calculating a Manufactured Homes Value

 First and foremost, the book value of a mobile home has very little to do with the actual market value.
 Those are 2 different statistics and are calculated in different ways.
 Data Comp describes book value as calculating ‘the average depreciated the retail value of a manufactured or mobile home.”

 They also go on to explain, “The NADA Value Guide was a fairly accurate market value guide in 1975.
 Unfortunately, in today’s market, it can no longer be relied upon to accurately determine the local market value of a manufactured home.“

-A market-based appraisal is the same method of determining a manufactured homes value as they use with stick build homes and is the only accurate way to gauge the total worth of the home.
+A market-based appraisal is the same method of determining the value of a manufactured home as they use with stick build homes and is the only accurate way to gauge the total worth of the home.
 Data Comp is one of the largest appraisal companies in the nation and has estimated and appraised over 200,000 manufactured homes.
-The companies data is sound and that’s where we will be getting our data for this article.
+The company’s data is sound and that’s where we will be getting our data for this article.

 The following is how Data Comp calculates a market-based comparable appraisal: